getparthenon/parthenon-docs/docs/export/overview.md

 ## Export Engines

+You can include the export engines either by injecting `Parthenon\Export\Engine\EngineInterface` which is an alias to the engine defined in the configuration.
+Or by injecting the specific export engine you want to use.

 ### Direct Download

 For simple and small exports providing an export straight away within the original request is the best way to go.